Microsoft Secure Score for Devices

-Your score for devices is visible in the threat and vulnerability management dashboard of the Microsoft Defender Security Center.
+Your score for devices is visible in the threat and vulnerability management dashboard of the Microsoft 365 Defender portal.
 A higher Microsoft Secure Score for Devices means your endpoints are more resilient from cybersecurity threat attacks.
 It reflects the collective security configuration state of your devices across the following categories:

 - Operating system

 Select a category to go to the Security recommendations page and view the relevant recommendations.

 Turn on the Microsoft Secure Score connector

 Forward Microsoft Defender for Endpoint signals, giving Microsoft Secure Score visibility into the device security posture.
 Forwarded data is stored and processed in the same location as your Microsoft Secure Score data.